dougeby/IntuneDocs/intune/early-edition.md

    Enable this to prevent the computer from responding to probing requests.
 The computer still answers incoming requests for authorized apps.
 Unexpected requests, such as ICMP (ping), are ignored.

-### Pradeo - New Mobile Threat Defense partner <!-- 1169249 -->

-You will be able to control mobile device access to corporate resources using conditional access based on risk assessment conducted by Pradeo, a Mobile Threat Defense solution that integrates with Microsoft Intune.

-### Appthority - New Mobile Threat Defense partner <!-- 1169252 -->

-You will be able to control mobile device access to corporate resources using conditional access based on risk assessment conducted by Appthority, a Mobile Threat Defense solution that integrates with Microsoft Intune.

 ### Support coming for new Cisco AnyConnect client for iOS <!-- 1333708 -->

 New VPN profiles created for Cisco AnyConnect for iOS will work with Cisco AnyConnect 4.0.7x and higher.
 Existing iOS Cisco AnyConnect VPN profiles will be labeled **Cisco Legacy AnyConnect** and will continue to work with Cisco AnyConnect 4.0.5x as they do today.